Studio 1 Productions

 Internal return value: 7

-If you look at the 3 rd from the bottom it says the CUDA device is not chosen because it's not in the named list of card.
+If you look at the 3rd from the bottom it says the CUDA device is not chosen because it's not in the named list of card.
 That's fine.
 Let's add it.

-6. Next, click on the Start icon in the bottom left corner of
+6. Next, click on the Start icon in the bottom left corner of Windows 7 and 10.
+Windows 8 users go to All Programs.

-7. Then click on All Programs and then click on the
+7. Then click on All Programs and then click on the Accessories folder.

-8. Look in the Accessories folder for Notepad and
+8. Look in the Accessories folder for Notepad and RIGHT click Notepad

-9. The left click on Run as Administrator
+9. The click on Run as Administrator

 10. Once Notepad opens up, click on File and then Open

-11. Navigate to the
+11. Navigate to the:

-C:\Program Files\Adobe\Adobe After Effects CS6\Support
+C:\Program Files\Adobe\Adobe After Effects CC 2014\Support Files\ folder

-12. Find the file: raytracer_supported_cards.txt then click on it to
+12. Find the file: raytracer_supported_cards.txt then click on it to select the file, then click Open

 13. You will see a list of cards